ZhengyangShan/GIFI/README.md

 ## 🚀 Evaluation Pipeline

-Each script runs independently for evaluating a specific fairness metric
+Each script independently evaluates a specific fairness dimension of the model.
+To run an evaluation, simply replace MODEL_NAME with the actual name of the model you’re analyzing

 ### 🔵 Pronoun Recognition
-- Gender Diversity Recognition (GDR)
+▪️ Gender Diversity Recognition (GDR)

 Replace MODEL_NAME with acutal model name.